 Personal Injury Mediation & Negotiation

-If you are the victim of a personal injury due to someone’s negligent, reckless, or intentional behavior, you may bring a claim against that person, who may involve his or her insurance company to potentially pay your claim.
+If you are, you may bring a claim against that person, who may involve his or her insurance company to potentially pay your claim.

 Many people hire lawyers, as do the insurance companies involved.
 Frequently, these lawyers hire a mediator/negotiator to resolve the settlement before trial – – sometimes before a lawsuit is filed.